iotaledger/iota/RUST_CONVENTIONS.md

 Detailed context should be provided on errors whenever possible.

 When using `thiserror` to define errors, prefer `#[source]` over `#[from]` when defining wrapping errors.
+Errors that are converted automatically by `thiserror` contain only the context provided by the wrapped error, which is often from a 3rd party library.
+This is frequently insufficient to discern the nature of the error when debugging, particularly if a back trace is not available.
+Using `#[source]` forces the call site to manually map error types and allows a opportunity to add helpful context to errors that may otherwise contain none.

 ### Style

 #### Descriptive Generics

 When generics and lifetimes are presented as part of a public API, they should be descriptively named.
+In particular, lifetimes should describe what they constrain.
+Consider using multi-letter names for type parameters (e.g. `Doc` instead of just `D`) as well if it helps clarity and readability, in particular when a type has multiple type parameters.

 ### Usability